 - Explain the online channels for communication, such as Slack

 At Deel, we’ve built a platform for today’s world of work, helping management onboard new employees easily and efficiently.
-We offer onboarding tools, such as Onboarding by Roots, to simplify your new hire onboarding through Slack integration.
+We offer onboarding tools, such as Onboarding by Deel, to simplify your new hire onboarding through Slack integration.